roboscienceorg/book/source/Terms/ReferenceFrames.rst

 degrees of freedom.
 Kinematic constraints restrict movement of the robot.
 Non-holonomic constraints restrict the motion without restricting the workspace.
 Holonomic constraints reduce the dimensionality of the workspace and restricts the motion of the robot.
+Having a non-holonomic constraint means that there are restrictions on velocity but less so on position.
+So local movement is restricted, but global positioning is less resricted.

 Integrability Conditions
 ^^^^^^^^^^^^^^^^^^^^^^^^^